The complete guide for eCommerce

 Privacy and compliance

-Purpose limitation and retention.
 You must define why you collect each piece of data and how long you keep it.
 Most ESPs and CDPs now expose retention settings at the property level, but many stores leave them on default values.
 Set them deliberately, document the decision in your privacy notice, and apply the same retention rule to backups.

-Right to access and delete.
 Customers can ask what you have on them and ask you to delete it.
-Shopify exposes both endpoints natively; your job is to make sure the request also flows to your ESP, your ad-platform custom audiences, your CDP and any other system that stores a copy.
-A request to delete that only deletes from Shopify and not from Klaviyo is a compliance failure.
+Shopify exposes both endpoints natively; your job is to make sure the request also flows to your ESP, your ad-platform custom audiences, your CDP, and any other system that stores a copy.
+A delete request that only deletes from Shopify and not from Klaviyo is a compliance failure.

 The good news: when first-party collection is consent-led from the start, all three obligations become straightforward audits rather than emergency remediations.